 In this post, we will look at the world of the African wild dog in the wild.

-In the process, we will clarify why they are considered to be as one of the most efficient hunters in Africa.
+In the process, we will clarify why they are considered to be one of the most efficient hunters in Africa.

 It is when they hunt that the important role of the pack becomes very clear.

 In addition to their hunting techniques we will also have a look at what habitat they prefer, how these African wild dogs breed and how they communicate with each other.

 The muzzle is heavy, huge rounded ears and dark eyes.

 Blotched - black, white, and tan.
 This varies between individuals and across geographically areas.
 White tail tip.

 They use to live in the Northern and Southern Savanna.